tonyyo11/tonyyo11.github.io/_posts/2025-10-13-Elevate-with-Jamf-Lift-Off-at-JNUC-2025.md

 Even if you don’t migrate everything at once, start small — try managing a Smart Group or Policy via Terraform, commit it to GitHub, and run your first CI/CD test with GitHub Actions or GitLab CI.
 The payoff is traceability and reproducibility — two things compliance teams love.

-But in that same regard, IaC for Jamf Pro may not be for every one or every team.
+But in that same regard, IaC for Jamf Pro may not be for everyone or every team.
 “Click-Ops” is still here and perfectly fine.
 But I encourage everyone to explore new ways to enhance your workflows. **As the technology continues to change and improve, so must we.**

 ### **2. Audit your current Configuration Profiles before Blueprints roll out fully**